Eat Local Wales

-Favourites over the summer months are cucumbers, lettuce, rocket salad, bags of mixed salad leaves, cherry tomatoes, beef tomatoes, broad beans, aubergines, courgettes, as well as soft fruits, herbs and rather surprisingly Canteloupe melons!
+Favourites over the summer months are cucumbers, lettuce, rocket salad, bags of mixed salad leaves, cherry tomatoes, beef tomatoes, broad beans, aubergines and courgettes, as well as soft fruits, herbs and rather surprisingly Canteloupe melons!

 The 30 free-range hens are also on hand to provide campers the freshest, tastiest eggs for their breakfasts.

-Wern Oleu, occasionally has eggs and home-grown veg for sale, but is just a few minutes walk from Llanfechain Community Shop.
-A great little enterprise open every day for milk, bread, meat, vegetables and many other grocery essentials – some of which are locally produced.
+Wern Oleu, occasionally has eggs and home-grown veg for sale, but is just a few minutes' walk from Llanfechain Community Shop.
+This is a great little enterprise open every day for milk, bread, meat, vegetables and many other grocery essentials, some of which are locally produced.

-Opened in 2010, this community-run shop is a vital resource to the people living in this rural area.
-The village post office closed around 20 years ago, and the village shop closed ten years ago leaving this community without a much needed hub.
+This community-run shop opened in 2010 and is a vital resource to the people living in this rural area.
+The village post office closed some 20 years ago, and the village shop shut ten years ago leaving this community without a much needed hub.

-After much campaigning and hard work, the Community shop has opened to become a focal point for villagers to meet, have a cup of tea and buy groceries.
-It’s worthy of supporting and a good source of local news!
+After much campaigning and hard work, the community shop opened to become a focal point for villagers to meet, have a cup of tea and buy groceries.
+It’s worthy of supporting and a good source of local news.